zabbix/zabbix/templates/app/cloudflare_http/README.md

 ## Overview

 For Zabbix version: 5.4 and higher
-The template to monitor Cloudflare to see your web traffic and DNS metrics.
+The template to monitor Cloudflare to watch your web traffic and DNS metrics.
-It works without any external scripts and uses Script item.
+It works without any external scripts and uses the Script item.

 ## Setup